MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/video/how-to/set-up-video-assets-mam.md

 }
 ```

-### Next steps
-* **Explore Advanced Features**: Learn how to use additional features like face recognition, object detection, and more.
-* **Integrate into Applications**: Use the API in your applications to automate video metadata generation.
-* **Provide Feedback**: Share your experience and suggestions to improve the Azure AI services.

-**Note**: This quickstart provides a basic implementation.
-For production scenarios, implement proper error handling, secure your API keys, and follow best practices for API usage.

-By following this quickstart, you've learned how to use the Video Description API to generate metadata for your video assets.
+That's it!
+You learned how to use the Video Description API to generate metadata for your video assets.
 You can now enhance your media asset management workflows with rich, customizable metadata.